yuan-xy/libra-client/README.md

 ```

-Once your client is connected to the testnet, you can run CLI commands to create new accounts.
 [This document will guide you through executing your first transaction on the Libra Blockchain.](/first_transaction.md).
 We will walk you through creating accounts for two users (let's call them Alice and Bob).

 ## Client side Libra API for python programmer